 - Self-preparedness is very important; individuals should have emergency kits ready in case of an evacuation.
 Vital items should be identified including medication, medical supplies (including any needed chargers or batteries) pet supplies, etc. - Transportation- what do you do if you have no transportation?
 You should also be aware of multiple routes out of neighborhood in case of evacuation. - The attendees want a list of pre-determined shelter locations in case of evacuations; shelters locations are not determined before an emergency/natural disaster occurs.
-Because the location of the emergency is not known until it occurs, shelters are set up in areas far from the emergency zone. - How to reach people who do not have access to technology?
-Fliers, mail outs may still be beneficial to some populations. - How to build networks with neighbors to help each other during emergencies- can the city assist with bringing people together? - Home care providers: what rules/regulations (concerning possible transporting of patients) must be considered if they need to help their patients evacuate. - Subdivisions in many cases only have one route out of neighborhood.
+Because the location of the emergency is not known until it occurs, shelters are set up in areas far from the emergency zone. - What to do if a child is home alone during an evacuation?
+How will they be reunified with their parents/family? - How to build networks with neighbors to help each other during emergencies- can the city assist with bringing people together?